objcio/articles/2015-02-09-core-image.md

 blurFilter.setValue(10.0 forKey:"inputRadius")
 ```

-Since this method takes `AnyObject?` (`id` in Objective-C) as its value parameter, it is not particularly type-safe.
-Therefore, setting filter parameters requires some vigilance that you are passing the expected type.
+Since this method takes `AnyObject?` (`id` in Objective-C) as its value parameter, it is not particularly type safe.
+Therefore, setting filter parameters requires some vigilance to ensure that you are passing the expected type.

 ### Querying Filter Attributes